AdelabuAderonke/FractureXAI/README.md

 **The `notebooks/` folder contains the standalone experimental workflows used during development.** They can be used to review individual parts of the project without running the full app.

 **Used in the final project:**
-- `notebooks/data_preparation.ipynb` — dataset loading, YOLO label parsing, label validation, train/val/test splitting
+- `notebooks/Medgemma_Mendeley_finetuned.ipynb` — Mendeley fracture-subtype fine-tuning
-- `notebooks/train_model_a.ipynb` — Mendeley fracture-subtype fine-tuning
+- `notebooks/First_Medgemma_Grazpedwri_finetuned.ipynb` — GRAZPEDWRI-DX fracture-detection fine-tuning (Model B)
-- `notebooks/train_model_b.ipynb` — GRAZPEDWRI-DX fracture-detection fine-tuning (Model B and B2)
+- `notebooks/Second_Medgemma_Grazpedwri_finetuned.ipynb` — GRAZPEDWRI-DX fracture-detection fine-tuning (Model B2)
-- `notebooks/evaluation.ipynb` — base vs. fine-tuned model comparison across all three models
+- `experimentd/Dataset_Exploration.ipynb` — Explored the dataset
 **Earlier / superseded:**
 - `notebooks/first_version_fine_tune_model.ipynb` — initial combined-dataset model, superseded following supervisor guidance to train each dataset independently; retained for transparency of the project's iterative process